jk-oster/laravel-collection-trend/docs/README.md

 ### Date Column

-By default, laravel-collection-trend assumes that the model on which the operation is being performed has a ``created_at`` date column.
-If your model uses a different column name for the date or you want to use a different one, you should specify it using the ``dateColumn(string|Closure $column)`` method.
+By default, laravel-collection-trend assumes that the item on which the operation is being performed has a ``created_at`` date column or property.
+If your item uses a different column / property name for the date or you want to use a different one, you should specify it using the ``dateColumn(string|Closure $column)`` method.

 Example: